manoelvsneto/tdmining/README.md

 DOCS> Forms used in the experiment.

+DOCS>PROCESS_TDMINING> Detailed documentation about process.
+With 5W2H and RACI Matrix.

 PYTHON> Script used to process the data of the operation for the execution of the experiment, as well as the files to visualize the results (ipynb from the Notebook Jupyter).

 SQL> Script for creating, extracting, transforming and loading data.